‘TERROR OF THE AUTONS’

 Incidentally, ‘Terror of the Autons’ was directed by producer Barry Letts.
 Barry Letts would often find opportunities to work on ‘Doctor Who’ in terms of being a writer and a director as well as a producer.
 He directs ‘Terror of the Autons’ pretty well with such an action-packed and visual pace. 🙂

 The original DVD special features were as follows.
 There was the making-of documentary called ‘Life on Earth’, featuring behind-the-scenes cast and crew interviews.
 There was also ‘The Doctor’s Moriarty’ featurette and the ‘Plastic Fantastic’ featurette.
-There was also a photo gallery of the story; a stereo sound audio mix option for the story; a DVD audio commentary with Katy Manning, Nicholas Courtney and producer/director Barry Letts; and an info-text commentary option to enjoy.
+There was also a photo gallery of the story; a mono sound audio mix option for the story; a DVD audio commentary with Katy Manning, Nicholas Courtney and producer/director Barry Letts; and an info-text commentary option to enjoy.
 There were PDF materials, including a ‘Radio Times Listing’ of the story, the 1971 ‘Kellogg’s Sugar Smacks’ promotional material, and the ‘Doctor Who Fights Masterplan Q’ Nestlé chocolate wrappers.
 There was also a ‘coming soon’ DVD trailer for ‘Frontios’ with Peter Davison, Janet Fielding and Mark Strickson.

-On Disc 1 of the ‘Doctor Who – The Collection – Season 8’ Blu-ray, the ‘Life on Earth’ making-of documentary; ‘The Doctor’s Moriarty’, ‘Plastic Fantastic’, the stereo sound audio mix option, the DVD audio commentary and the ‘Radio Times Listings’ PDF can be found on there.
+On Disc 1 of the ‘Doctor Who – The Collection – Season 8’ Blu-ray, the ‘Life on Earth’ making-of documentary; ‘The Doctor’s Moriarty’, ‘Plastic Fantastic’, the mono sound audio mix option, the DVD audio commentary and the ‘Radio Times Listings’ PDF can be found on there.
 The photo gallery and the info-text commentary option for ‘Terror of the Autons’ have been updated for 2021 on the Blu-ray.